Towards the Worst-case Robustness of Large Language Models

-\textbf{Results.} As demonstrated in \cref{tab:white-box}, our \textit{I$^2$-GCG} results in nearly 0\% robustness for most typical defenses, demonstrating the vulnerability of existing defenses.
+\textbf{Results on deterministic defenses.} As demonstrated in \cref{tab:white-box}, our I$^2$-GCG results in nearly 0\% robustness for most typical deterministic defenses, demonstrating their worst-case vulnerability\footnote{\textbf{Disclaimer}: This does not imply that these defenses are impractical.
+On the contrary, they are currently the most practical defenses, as practical attackers have limited information about black-box models and defenses.}.
 This is unsurprising.
 Most defenses in the vision domain have been attacked to 0\% robustness in the last decade~\cite{athalye2018robustness, athalye2018obfuscated_gradient}.
 Adding extra prompts does not address the intrinsic vulnerability of neural networks to adversarial examples.
 Detection and filtering defenses are easily circumvented in white-box settings by targeting the filter network itself~\cite{athalye2018obfuscated_gradient, carlini2019evaluating}.
 Adversarial training works for previous visual adversarial examples, but it demands exponentially greater resources~\cite{diakonikolas2020complexity, gourdeau2021hardness}.
-Current adversarial training on LLMs does not train for a sufficiently long time, improving only average-case robustness but, as of now, not the worst case~\cite{jain2023baseline}.
+Current adversarial training on LLMs does not train for a sufficiently long time, improving only average-case robustness but, as of now, not the worst-case~\cite{jain2023baseline}.